Schellackia: Description of the organism

-Schellackia gametocytes are contained within parasitophorous vacuoles consisting of two membranes which are connected by numerous points of contact.
+Schellackia gametocytes are contained within parasitophorous vacuoles consisting of two membranes that are connected by numerous points of contact.
 The outer layer is thicker and bilaminate, while the inner layer comprises a single thinner structure.
 The vacuoles containing macrogametocytes are dense with fine granular material, while such material is largely absent from vacuoles containing microgametocytes.

 The microgametocytes and microgametes are contained within their own membrane within the vacuole.
 Developing microgametocytes have a peripheral nucleus without a visible nucleolus but contain dense patches of peripheral chromatin.
 The surface of the microgametocyte is covered in deep invaginations which provide increased surface area.
 Microgametes have flagella with a typical 9+2 axoneme structure, and five microtubules run parallel to the nucleus along the length of the gamete.

 Macrogametocytes are bound by a pellicle comprising two membranes perforated by multiple micropores.
 Two shapes of mitochondria are present – large, rounded mitochondria with tubular cristae are located beneath the pellicle, while smaller elongated mitochondria with a single row of cristae are present in aggregates.
 The nucleus is larger than the one found in microgametocytes and contains a large, compact nucleolus.
 The cytoplasm contains a dense RER network, as well as food, lipid, and other various vesicles.
 The presence of a high density of amylopectin granules in the cytoplasm causes it to have a foamy appearance, a characteristic maintained in the zygote.

 Schellackia sporozoites exist either free-floating or within a parasitophorous vacuole within a host cell.
 On occasion, multiple sporozoites have been observed to fit into a single expanded parasitophorous vacuole.
 The space within the vacuole surrounding the sporozoites contains a fine granular substance, and sometimes membranous residues.
 The sporozoites themselves are bound by a pellicle and contain a nucleus with a nucleolus and peripheral chromatin.
-One or two refractile bodies are also present, as well as multiple large mitochondria, amylopectin granules, and micronemes which extend from the apical tip along the length of the sporozoites.
+One or two refractile bodies are also present, as well as multiple large mitochondria, amylopectin granules, and micronemes that extend from the apical tip along the length of the sporozoites.

 An important defining characteristic of the genus Schellackia is its octonucleate oocyst stage within the small intestine of a primary host – a combination of the presence of such oocysts as well as a lack of other parasites within the geographical area which share similar characteristics is sufficient to identify the genus.
-The oocysts are enclosed in a translucent wall which are partially impermeable to Giemsa stain, and the cells leave behind empty rounded spaces upon expiration.
+The oocysts are enclosed in a translucent wall that is partially impermeable to Giemsa stain, and the cells leave behind empty rounded spaces upon expiration.